zaf00130/oracle-db-tools/README.md

 # oracle-db-tools
-Collection of different scripts, tools, snippets useful to an Oracle DBA
+Collection of scripts, tools, snippets useful to an Oracle DBA